Pagy::Keyset

 • It keeps track of the latest fetched record by encoding its keyset attributes into the page query string param of the next URL.

-• At each request, the :page is decoded and used to prepare a when clause that filters out the records already fetched, and the :limit of requested records is pulled.
+• At each request, the :page is decoded and used to prepare a when clause that filters the newest records, and the :limit of records is pulled.

 • You know that you reached the end of the collection when pagy.next.nil?.